-Professor and Chair, Department of Psychology 1927–1952 IIT and Lewis Institute
+Professor and Chair, Department of Psychology 1927–1952 Illinois Tech and Lewis Institute

-David P. Boder was a former faculty member and head of the Department of Psychology and Philosophy at Chicago’s Lewis Institute (one of IIT’s predecessor colleges), and researcher of displaced persons later known as Holocaust survivors.
-In 1946 Boder traveled from IIT to Eastern Europe, taking with him a 50-pound wire recorder and 200 spools of carbon steel wire on which he recorded 119 interviews with individuals.
+David P. Boder was a former faculty member and head of the Department of Psychology and Philosophy at Chicago’s Lewis Institute (one of Illinois Tech’s predecessor colleges), and researcher of displaced persons later known as Holocaust survivors.
+In 1946 Boder traveled from Illinois Tech to Eastern Europe, taking with him a 50-pound wire recorder and 200 spools of carbon steel wire on which he recorded 119 interviews with individuals.
 These interviews provide the first and only known audio record of this important part of history.
 His 1949 book, I Did Not Interview the Dead, captures eight of these stories.
-Materials from Boder’s Voices of the Holocaust project were placed on permanent loan to the Illinois Holocaust Museum, which opened in Skokie in 2009, and the U.S. Holocaust Museum has since re-interviewed survivors.
+Materials from Boder’s Voices of the Holocaust project were placed on permanent loan to the Illinois Holocaust Museum, which opened in Skokie in 2009, and the United States Holocaust Museum has since re-interviewed survivors.

 Robert H. “Pete” Bragg II